-1.1 BROADBAND: A PLATFORM FOR PROGRESS
+BROADBAND: A -PLATFORM FOR PROGRESS

-The world today is faced with growing challenges - rising population, poverty, epidemics, climate change.
+he world today is faced with growing challenges - rising population, poverty, epidemics, climate change.
 But we also have tools of unprecedented power in helping us to meet those challenges: information and communication technologies (ICT).
 Prime among them is broadband access to the Internet, which is creating a revolution in how services are delivered, industrial processes are managed, research is carried out - and much more.

-In order to make progress in achieving the Millennium Development Goals (see Box 1.1) by the target date of 2015 as set by the United Nations, it is essential that countries and communities everywhere are enabled to take advantage of this revolution.
+In order to make progress in achieving the Millennium Development Goals (see Box 1) by the target date of 2015, it is essential that countries and communities everywhere are enabled to take advantage of this revolution.
 If they are not, they will lose the opportunity to reap the economic and social benefits that broadband brings.

-Box 1.1 The Millennium Development Goals
+Box 1: The Millennium Development Goals

-- 1 Eradicate extreme poverty and hunger
+- 1. Eradicate extreme poverty and hunger

-- 2 Achieve universal primary education
+- 2. Achieve universal primary education

-- 3 Promote gender equality and empower women
+- 3. Promote gender equality and empower women

-- 4 Reduce child mortality
+- 4. Reduce child mortality

-- 5 Improve maternal health
+- 5. Improve maternal health

-- 6 Combat HIV/AIDS, malaria and other diseases
+- 6. Combat HIV/AIDS, malaria and other diseases

-- 7 Ensure environmental sustainability
+- 7. Ensure environmental sustainability

-- 8 Develop a global partnership for development
+- 8. Develop a global partnership for development